 When you first receive a new crystal or even after you have been using them for some time, they will have absorbed a range of different energies that they will have been exposed to by yourself and others who may have handled them.
 Therefore, it's important to 'cleanse' your crystals as soon as you obtain them, and on a regular basis.

 This cleansing process is intended to cleanse the stone of its stored energies, both good and bad, which can be released again by the stone at any time and once it becomes loaded with energy.

 A simple full moon cleansing process you can follow any time you receive a ‘new’ crystal or need to reset and recharge them:

-However, there are few different methods you can use when it’s not full moon if you feel you need to cleanse or charge your crystals.
+Note: there are few different methods you can use when it’s not full moon if you feel you need to cleanse or charge your crystals.
 I tend to avoid sunlight and salt methods which can be harsh on some types of crystals.
-A great cleansing method I do is using sage smudging sticks.
+A simple regular cleansing method I do is using sage (or Palo Santo) smudging sticks.
 The smoke from burning sage is an excellent cleanser not only for your crystals but also for the surrounding environment.
 To cleanse your crystals this way you can either hold the burning sage near the crystals so that the smoke fills the air around them using a feather or simply your hands to diffuse the cleansing smoke.
-A little info about smudging processes here– I love doing these.
-Personally, I find it such an indulgent and peaceful experience.